databricks-genai-cookbook/cookbook/genai_cookbook/index.md

 title: Databricks Generative AI Cookbook
 ---

-# Databricks Mosaic Generative AI Cookbook
+# Databricks Mosaic AI <br> Generative AI Cookbook

-The Databricks Mosaic Generative AI Cookbook is a collection of notebooks demonstrating different use cases for Databricks Mosaic GenAI tools such as the Foundation Model API and the Model Playground.
+The Generative AI Cookbook is a collection of notebooks demonstrating different use cases for Databricks Mosaic AI tools such as the Foundation Model API and the Model Playground.

 ## Featured Notebooks